Welcome to the website for the Graduate History Society (GHS) of the Department of History at the University of Toronto.

 Each fall, our graduate students elect an executive committee to lead the GHS.
 These committee members express graduate students’ concerns and serve as voting members at departmental meetings.
 The society also has four seats (3 PhD and 1 MA) on the department’s Graduate Program Committee.
 The GHS is also a member of the Graduate Students’ Union (GSU), from which it receives annual funding.
 All registered graduate students in the department are welcome to attend and participate in GHS monthly meetings.

-The GHS office contains a wide variety of academic and professional resources, including graduate course evaluations, winning scholarship applications from recent years and past comprehensive exam questions.
+The GHS Archivist, Tajdeep Brar, maintains a wide variety of academic and professional resources, including graduate course evaluations, winning scholarship applications from recent years and past comprehensive exam questions.
 There are also numerous guides on subjects ranging from teaching techniques to campus resources.
-Please contact a member of the GHS executive to gain access to this information.
+Visit the online archive.
+Contact us below if you have difficulty accessing this information or have ideas about improving the archive.

 Graduate Student Experience Handbook

 The GHS runs a listserv to foster communication between graduate students in the Department of History.
 From time to time, members will post items they consider relevant to a large portion of the graduate community.
 These may include announcements of upcoming talks and seminars, reports from departmental committees, information about jobs and issues arising from the Graduate Students’ Union and CUPE 3902, among other things.
 Notification of GHS meetings and subsequent minutes is also circulated on the listserv.
 Membership is monitored by the listserv administrator, and no faculty membership is permitted.
-The listserv administrator can be reached at GHS-L-request@LISTERV.UTORONTO.CA.
+Download the guide to joining the listserv.